autocar-logo

 Delhi

 The new Skoda Kushaq price is expected to be announced by March 2026.
 Like the outgoing model, it will continue to rival the Hyundai CretaMaruti Victoris, Maruti Grand VitaraTata SierraKia SeltosHonda ElevateMG Astor, and Volkswagen Taigun.
-The upcoming Renault Duster and its badge-engineered sibling, the Nissan Tekton, will also join the list.
+The upcoming Renault Duster and its badge-engineered sibling, the Nissan Tekton, will also join the list of rivals.

 The Skoda Kushaq facelift is powered by the same 1.0-litre and 1.5-litre turbo-petrol engines as the current model.
-However, the 1.0 TSI will get a new 8-speed automatic gearbox option, replacing the prior 6-speed AT.
-Rear disc brakes are also included for the 1.5 TSI models.
+However, the 1.0 TSI gets a new 8-speed automatic gearbox option, replacing the prior 6-speed AT.
+Notably, the 1.5 TSI versions get disc brakes on both ends, unlike the 1.0 TSI options, which feature only front discs.

-On the outside, the updated Skoda Kushaq sees significant changes, including revised LED headlights, updated DRLs, a segmented light strip in the grille, tweaked bumpers, new alloy wheels, a panoramic sunroof, connected LED tail-lamps with illuminated Skoda lettering, and more.
-Three new colour options have also been introduced for the Kushaq facelift, namely Cherry Red, Shimla Green and Steel Grey.
+On the outside, the updated Skoda Kushaq sees significant changes, including revised LED headlights, updated DRLs, a segmented light strip on the grille like the Kodiaq, tweaked bumpers, new alloy wheels, a panoramic sunroof, connected LED tail-lights with illuminated Skoda lettering, and more.
+Three new colour options have also been introduced for the Kushaq facelift, namely, Cherry Red, Shimla Green and Steel Grey.

-The new Skoda Kushaq interior also sees updates, including new colour schemes, an updated steering wheel, a larger 10.25-inch digital driverโ€™s display, a 10.1-inch touchscreen, and more.
-It also gets features like a rear seat massage function, 6-way powered front seats with ventilation, a 6-speaker sound system, a wireless charging pad, etc. The Skoda Kushaq facelift safety features include 6 airbags as standard, ABS with EBD, traction control, ISOFIX child seat anchors, ESC, front parking sensors, electronic differential lock, and more.
+The new Skoda Kushaq interior also sees updates, including new colour schemes, an updated steering wheel, a larger 10.25-inch digital driverโ€™s display, a 10.1-inch infotainment system, and more.
+It also gets features like a massage function on rear seats, 6-way powered front seats with ventilation, a 6-speaker sound system, a wireless phone charging pad, etc. The Skoda Kushaq facelift safety features include 6 airbags as standard, ABS with EBD, traction control, ISOFIX child seat anchors, ESC, front parking sensors, electronic differential lock, and more.

 Skoda Kushaq Facelift Key Highlights